Company of Merchant Adventurers of London: Hamburg Company

 When the Company of London lost its exclusive privileges following the Glorious Revolution of 1689, the admission fees were reduced to £2.
 After Parliament threw the trade open, the company continued to exist as a fellowship of merchants trading to Hamburg.
 Because they drove a considerable trade there, members were sometimes called the Hamburg Company.
 The Merchant Adventurers of London still existed at the beginning of the 19th century.

 Similar groups colonising North America

-In the early seventeenth century, similar groups of investors, referred to as "adventurers", were formed to develop overseas trade and colonies in the New World: the Virginia Company of Adventurers of 1609 (which later split into the London Company settling Jamestown and the Chesapeake Bay area, and the Plymouth Company, which settled New England).
-In addition, the Company of Adventurers in Canada sent forces during the Thirty Years War that achieved the surrender of Quebec in 1629, and colonized the island of Newfoundland.
+In the early seventeenth century, similar groups of investors, referred to as "adventurers", were formed to develop overseas trade and colonies in the New World: the Virginia Company of Adventurers of 1609 (which later split into the Virginia Company of London settling Jamestown and the Chesapeake Bay area, and the Plymouth Company, which settled New England).
+In addition, the Company of Adventurers in Canada sent forces during the Thirty Years' War that achieved the surrender of Quebec in 1629, and colonized the island of Newfoundland.